Fukaya categories of blowups: Moduli spaces of treed disks

 These data must satisfy the following conditions: for each vertex $v\in {\rm Vert}(\Gamma)$, the set of {\em special points}, i.e., the collection of boundary and interior markings and nodal points are distinct.
 See Figure \ref{treeddisk} for a typical configuration of a treed disk.
+To a treed disk $C$ we associate a compact topological space $S \cup T$ obtained by gluing different components in the obvious way.
+Each such space $S \cup T$ includes a finite subset of points corresponding to the breakings and infinities of semi-infinite edges.